ianbishop/userevents.github.io/4.2/docs/dsl.md

      (event {:amount (> 50000)}))

 ; This statement can only be matched by two events
-; Assume :id is the key attr for the pattern
+; Assume :id is the key attribute for the pattern

 ; These two events (received in any order) would cause a match to occur {:id "john"